Rajasmit/World_time_app/Readme.md

 - Get the dependencies
 - Setup up the android emulator
 - 'flutter run' is the command after opening the emulator
+- It'll take a bit of time for the initial setup.
+Have patience